Netixsol-Innovator-Internship/Hassan-Mujahid/Full-Stack-NEXTJS-Hackathon/next-app/README.md

    - User submits email and password
    - Password is hashed using bcrypt
    - User data is stored in MongoDB
-   - Verification email is sent
+   - User is redirected to sign-in page

 2. **Sign In**